yaksas443/breakthecloud.github.io/index.md

 - [Lateral Movement with Managed Identities of Azure Virtual Machines](https://m365internals.com/2021/11/30/lateral-movement-with-managed-identities-of-azure-virtual-machines/) - Azure Managed Identities deep-dive and lateral movement to Key Vaults, Storage accounts and Azure VMs
 - [What I have learned from doing a year of Cloud Forensics in Azure AD](https://m365internals.com/2021/07/13/what-ive-learned-from-doing-a-year-of-cloud-forensics-in-azure-ad/) - Threat hunting in Azure and Microsoft 365
 - [Exfiltrating data by transfering it to the cloud with Azcopy](https://m365internals.com/2021/06/11/exfiltrating-data-by-transfering-it-to-the-cloud-with-azcopy/) - Using Azure Storage accounts for data exfiltration
+- [Everything about Service Principals, Applications, and API Permissions](https://m365internals.com/2021/07/24/everything-about-service-principals-applications-and-api-permissions/) - As the title says.

 ## Blogs